tnballo/high-assurance-rust/src/chp4/attack_2.md

 A motivated adversary has the time and resources to discover vulnerabilities.
 And weaponize the corresponding exploits.
 In industry, we see evidence constantly.
-A stream of CVEs, PoCs, and patches gets logged in release notes.
+A stream of CVEs/PoCs and patches gets logged in release notes.
-Companies are plagued by breaches, users by malware.
+Companies are plagued by breaches and incidents, users by malware and fraud.
+From Google's analysis[^ProjZero2021Review] of exploits used in the wild:

+> Memory corruption vulnerabilities have been the standard for attacking software for the last few decades and it's still how attackers are having success.

 Software assurance is broader in scope than vulnerability elimination.
 To paraphrase the [full DoD definition](https://highassurance.rs/chp2/_index.html#software-assurance) from chapter 2 - **assurance** is a level of confidence that a specific software[^DoD]: